EyasuTeshome/shifttracker/job-search/peer-interview-practice/forgotten_function_lesson.md

 Time is important during a job interview as you are working against a clock.
 Reusing already existing functions and not reinventing the wheel can save you some time.
 Another benefit is that you will have a chance to show still that you have some piece of knowledge - even if you do not remember the details - and you are able to make use of it.

-### Strategies to follow
+### Guidelines to follow

-Review the following strategies that will help you to make sure that you take your chance to perform better during a job interview even if you do not remember the details about some function/method.
+Review the following guidelines that will help you to make sure that you take your chance to perform better during a job interview even if you do not remember the details about some function/method.

 **Context**
 *You are at a technical interview.
 Your current task is to show your live coding skills.
 You are in the middle of implementing your solution with code.
 You know that a function/method that might help you **exists,** but you do not remember its name or which argument you should use.*